ymollard/python-advanced-slides/slides.md

 ---
 **No synchronous code** (e.g. `time.sleep()` or `requests.get()`) or heavy code (e.g. a `while loop` that will take years) should be mixed with async code.

-AsynIO is single-threaded, the event loop uses it too.
+AsyncIO is single-threaded, the event loop uses it too.
 If you block it with synchronous code, the event loop will be delayed as well as all other planned tasks.

 If needed though, [executors](https://docs.python.org/3/library/asyncio-eventloop.html#executing-code-in-thread-or-process-pools) can run synchronous code in thread or process pools.